jkrshw/jessek-blog/content/Posts/continuous-blog.md

 Done.
 Your build exited with 1.
 ```

 Themes are installed from source into the development environment using the command ```pelican-themes```.
-Travis automatically initialises and updates git submodules.
-Add the theme as a git submodule and an additional install command.
+Add your theme as a git submodule and an additional install command.
+Travis will automatically initialise and update the git submodules.

 ```bash
 git add submodule https://github.com/jkrshw/pure.git pure